N

 The Reality Check

 Marrakech Menara Airport is just 6 kilometres from the medina.
 The drive is 15 to 25 minutes depending on traffic.
 There is no good reason this trip should cost more than 150 dirhams in any scenario.
-If you are quoted 200 to 300, you are looking at the tourist tax.
+If you are quoted 200 to 300 that should be a private transfer.

 Option 1: The Official Airport Taxi